-Trailers become unexpectedly unhitched from all kinds of vehicles including semi-trucks, large rigs, pickups, flatbeds, SUVs, moving vans and others.
+Trailers become unexpectedly unhitched from all kinds of vehicles including semi-trucks, heavy rigs, pickups, flatbeds, SUVs, moving vans and others.
 Most common types of hitch failure accidents involve:

 - Manufacturing or design defect